Ourasa/CS151-School-Grading-Management-System/proposal/README.md

 The plan is to start with the development of smaller components, such as the classes for each type of user, and the courses + assignments.
 These components will be used to complete the main functions of the system in a separate, overarching class.
 Edits can be made to the components as needed.

 After the main functions are completed, ideally, a graphical user interface (GUI) would be made to accommodate and work alongside it.
-This may be achieved through the use of canvas API.
+This may be achieved through the use of Java Swing.

+If possible, Canvas API may be integrated to directly import grades from Canvas.

 **Functionality**: